Hello and welcome to my Flow Era snowboard review.

 |FACTOR||RATING (OUT OF 5)||CONTRIBUTION TO FINAL SCORE|

 I own the 2013 version of this deck and it’s still really fun to ride.
-Not much has changed with the 2016 version but it has been tweaked to be just that little bit better at what it does.
+Not much has changed between then and the 2018 version but it has been tweaked to be just that little bit better at what it does.

 This is a really fun board for riding freestyle on the groomers and in the park and just for the riding the groomers if you like your riding casual and fun.

-It’s not the very best all-mountain-freestyle deck I’ve ridden but it is one of the best for that price range.
-In fact out of 11 decks costing less than 400 I rated the Era second out of 11.
+It’s not the very best all-mountain-freestyle deck I’ve ridden but it is one of the best for its price-point – it’s almost $100 cheaper than the average all-mtn-freestyle deck.